gogorichie/esphome_esp32_s3_matrix/README.md

 ## License

-This project is licensed under the MIT License.
+This project uses the Unlicensed terms and conditions.
 See the [LICENSE](https://github.com/gogorichie/esphome_esp32_s3_matrix/blob/main/LICENSE) file for details.

 ---